banner

 Trapped—What Should We Do?

-The LORD is always present, but he wants us to rely on him.
+The LORD is always present, but He wants us to rely on Him.

 The LORD hates pride but lifts the spirits of the humble and needy.